qurriahSam/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-# PROJECT 0x04.
+# 0x04.
 C - More functions, more nested loops

 ```
 main.h file is the header file containing all the function prototypes used in this project.